-- To have developed and delivered a training programme which includes Duty of Candour, early resolution and customer service - Over 85% of complaints will consistently be responded to within 30 working days, with extensions to deadlines made by exception only. - Less than 5% of complainants will ask us to reopen their concerns
+2023-24 2024-25 To have developed and delivered a training programme which includes Duty of Candour, early resolution and customer service Over 85% of complaints will consistently be responded to within 30 working days, with extensions to deadlines made by exception only.
+Less than 5% of complainants will ask us to reopen their concerns

-3.Empowered staff
+3. Empowered staff

-Work to develop a robust quality management system is now underway, led by the Chief Executive and supported by the Director of Nursing and Patient Experience as the executive lead for quality along with the Medical Director, Director of Therapies and Health Science, Director of Workforce and Organisational Development and Director of Corporate Governance.
+Work to develop a robust quality management system is now underway, led by the Chief Executive and supported by the Director of Nursing and Patient Experience, the Medical Director, Director of Therapies and Health Science, Director of Workforce and Organisational Development and Director of Corporate Governance.
 However, everyone has a role in improving quality and that culture is an intrinsic component of helping to drive the reset for quality improvement